-Jaipur - Some parts of the road are very rough so the journey takes most of the afternoon.
+Jaipur - Known as the 'Pink City' for the colour of the buildings in the old town.
+Some parts of the road are very rough so the journey takes most of the afternoon.
 Jaipur was founded in 1727 as Mughal power within India was declining.
 The then Maharaja Jai Singh moved his capital from Amer Fort down onto the plain below.
 The city is now the capital of Rajasthan State and commonly called the 'Pink City' because of the pink paint on all the buildings in the old city area.
 This was apparently done to imitate the magnificent, red sandstone buildings of the Mughals and in an attempt to impress the Prince of Wales when he visited Jaipur in 1876.

-DAY 6: JAIPUR
+DAY 11: JAIPUR

 Sightseeing today begins with a photo stop at the Hawa Mahal (Palace of the Winds) in downtown Jaipur.
 Tourists are unable to enter, so you will view it from the busy road opposite.
 Tour members are asked to be careful when crossing the road for a closer photo.
 Continue to the impressive Amer Fort, where you will ride jeeps to and from the bus park and palace entrance.
-Elephant rides up to the palace have not been included your itinerary because of the concerns to the animals and the unreliability of this service; visitors usually need to queue for 2-3 hours and the service is often shut down without notice by local tourism authorities due to safety concerns.
+Elephant ride up to the palace have not been included your itinerary because of the concerns to the animals and the unreliability of this service; visitors usually need to queue for 2-3 hours and the service is often shut down without notice by local tourism authorities due to safety concerns.
 Sightseeing this morning involves 2-3 hours on foot and there are a number of steps within the fort.
+Afterwards, tour the City Palace in Jaipur and Jantar Mantar, the UNESCO World Heritage listed ancient observatory, sightseeing here involves approximately 2 hours on foot and climbing of steps.
+This evening enjoy a traditional dance performance.